The Lysterfield Approach to Learning

 Reading

-In P-2, students focus on the ‘Big Six’: oral language, phonological awareness, phonics, vocabulary, fluency and comprehension.
-These elements are embedded throughout our Reading Workshop in an explicit, cumulative and structured manner.
-Reading accuracy and fluency is promoted through the use of our Systematic Synthetic Phonics approach, alongside explicit teaching of accuracy strategies that are applied to decodable texts.
-Language comprehension is promoted through the use of high quality literature, questioning and explicit teaching of comprehension strategies.
+In Prep to Year 2, we emphasise the "Big Six": oral language, phonological awareness, phonics, vocabulary, fluency, and comprehension.
+Reading accuracy and fluency are promoted through the use of our Systematic Synthetic Phonics approach, alongside explicit teaching of accuracy strategies that are applied to decodable texts.
+Language comprehension is enhanced through rich literature, thoughtful questioning, and targeted teaching of comprehension strategies.

 Writing